 Multiple machines deliver greater processing power.
 Due to which, you get high performance.

 This model distributes incoming traffic or resource demands on all servers in the cluster.
 All servers are responsible for monitoring requests and if a server fails, requests are redistributed among the available servers at the moment.
 This kind of solution is usually utilized in the application servers.

-As the name suggests, this is a sport that combines features of both types of cluster, thus increasing the availability and scalability of services and resources.
-This type of cluster configuration is widely used in application servers, web and e-mail.
+As the name implies, this is a sport that blends features of both types of a cluster, thus enhancing the availability and scalability of services and resources.
+This type of cluster configuration is broadly used in application servers, web, and e-mail.